astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro deployment service-account create

-Creates a Service Account for a given Deployment.
+Creates a Deployment-level Service Account on Astronomer, which you can use to configure a CI/CD pipeline or otherwise interact with the Astronomer Houston API.

 ### usage